microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanager.md

 ## Class members
 The `KeyboardManager` module has 3 main class members:
 - A static pointer to the current object of `KeyboardManager`.
 This is required for using the `KeyboardManager` object in the low level keyboard hook handler as that method must be static.
-This is described in more detail in the next section(INSERTLINK).
+This is described in more detail in [this section](#Low-level-keyboard-hook-handler).
 - An object of type `Input`, which is used for all the operations that involving getting or setting keyboard states.
 This is wrapped in an object to allow testing the remapping methods.
-This is described in detail at (INSERTLINK).
 - An object of type `KeyboardManagerState`.
 This object contains all the data related to remappings and is also used in the sense of a View Model as it used to communicate common data that is shared between the KBM UI and the backend.
-This class is described in more detail at (INSERTLINK).
+This class is described in more detail [here](keyboardmanagercommon.md#helpers).

 ## Enable/Disable
 On enabling KBM, the low level keyboard hook is started, and it is unhooked on disable.
 This is done to allow users to manually restart KBM if some other application which registers a keyboard hook was launched after PowerToys, so that it can be brought back to the highest priority hook (as the last hook to be registered receives the input first as mentioned in this blog INSERTLINK).